Promoting your music

 - Playlist curators want to get more followers for their playlists.
 If you can help them promote their playlist (on your social media for instance) they’re more likely to retain your song longer or place it in a better position.

-You can pitch a song to Spotify for playlist consideration yourself, it is easy to do (read exactly how here).
+You can pitch a song to Spotify for playlist consideration yourself, it is easy to do (read how by clicking here).
 One essential thing you need to anticipate is that your song can only be considered during the time gap between the upload and the release, so you need to allow at least 2 weeks before the release date.
 Not all distributors allow you to set a custom release date so choose wisely.

 Do you have a question that remains unanswered?
 Would you like me to expand on something or address a different topic?